lpessin/django_lbry/README.md

    URLs are following the same patterns as lbry.tv.

-   Models ands Users auths to be added
+   Models ands Users auths to be added.

 ## Contributing